NewViewNewBeginning/project-01-CI/README.md

 - ### Players

   - Gallery with some of the best players which played for Juventus.
+Each name is clickable and redirect to other site about player.

     ![Players Grid](https://github.com/NewViewNewBeginning/project-01-CI/blob/main/assets/md-img/players-grid-scr.png)

 - ### Fanclub